Thailand Work Visa For Indians

 So what are you waiting for, give it a try and apply for a visa online using Atlys!

-With Atlys, you can just download the app and apply it from the comfort of your own home.
+With Atlys, you can just visit the website and apply it from the comfort of your own home.
 This means you don't have to go to an Embassy to apply or struggle with the e-Visa portal.

-After downloading the app, you just need to provide the country you're traveling to and your details, upload your documents, and pay the visa fees.
+After visiting the portal or downloading the app, you just need to provide the country you're traveling to and your details, upload your documents, and pay the visa fees.

 Even though Atlys offers a faster and easier way to apply for a visa to Thailand, the visa approval depends on how long the Embassy takes.

-The visa cost is 5,550 INR if you apply through the Atlys app.
+The visa cost is 5,550 INR if you apply through Atlys.

 Because this is the Thailand Visa COMPLETE guide and there's so much information, I'll quickly list key takeaways of the Thailand Visa for Indians.